koompi/koompi.org/content/applications/Media/Media.en.md

 ---
 ## Kodi
 **Kodi** is one of the best free and open source media server software available in the market.
 It offers an intuitive graphical user interface with lots of customization options.

 Kodi is an all in one entertainment software center which supports all the primary OS including Android.

+### How to install Kodi
+Kodi the most entertaining app which can be installed by a command.
 ```
  pi -S kodi
 ```